jilliankim/Deep_Reinforcement_Learning_P1/REPORT.md

 The task is episodic, and in order to solve the environment, the agent got an average score of +13 over 100 consecutive episodes.

+### Code

+Navigation.ipynb - contains the code to interact with the environment, calling trained agent and updating overall reward. dqn_agent.py - contains code to train the agent using double dqn method model.py - contains network used to attain weights

 ### Learning Algorithm

 First I trained the agent using deep Q-network which solved the environment in 498 episodes.
 Next, I implemented double DQN network and this improved by solving the environment in 398 episodes.